By-Laws of the Loudoun Beekeepers Association, Inc.

 ARTICLE V: DUTIES OF OFFICERS

-The President has the prime responsibility for the Association and the direction of its activities.
+The President has the primary responsibility for the Association and the direction of its activities.
 The President shall preside at all meeting of the Association using regular parliamentary procedure and Roberts's Rules of Order.
 The President shall appoint all special committees, including the Program Committee; shall fill vacancies of any offices; and shall perform such other duties as the Association may direct.
 The President shall be authorized to make deposits and disburse all monies, should the Treasurer be unable to perform these duties.
 The President is expected to continue to serve as a member of the Executive Committee for next term after his/her active term expires.

 The Vice President shall perform the duties of the President in his/her absence or upon the President's request.
 The Vice President shall act as chairman of the Program Committee.